-Once winter season arrives, there are some pests that look for homes for food sources and warmth.
+Once the winter season arrives, there are some pests that look in our homes for food sources and warmth.
 According to the pest management association, homeowners should take various pest control methods against the most common ones that appear during winter like rats, mice, cockroaches, racoons, and spiders.

 Winter Pest Control Tips To Prevent An Infestation

-The house mice is by far the most common rodent in the United States.
+The house mice are by far the most common rodent in the United States.
 House mice nest in secluded and dark areas such as basements and attics.
-This rodent could result in major property damages by chewing through wires and drywall.
+This rodent could result in major property damage by chewing through wires and drywall.
 House mice are known to contaminate food and cause health problems like tapeworms and Salmonella.

 Rodents could fit in tiny openings so be sure to seal holes and cracks on the outside of your home using steel wool or caulk.
 Areas must be clear and boxes must be stored off the floor since these pests could hide in the clutter.
 Inspect your home regularly for signs of mice infestation such as gnaw marks, droppings, and damaged food.

-German cockroaches is the most common species of cockroaches found throughout the entire world.
+German cockroaches are the most common species of cockroaches found throughout the entire world.
 They love to reside in tiny areas near food and moisture so human houses are their perfect habitat.
 This kind of cockroach usually hitchhikes indoors like grocery bags, boxes, as well as second hand appliances.
 They are also found in bathrooms and kitchens.
 German cockroaches could also contaminate food sources as well as spread bacteria as well as human pathogens.
-Additionally, cockroach allergens are known to cause allergies and worsen asthma symptoms especially among kids.
+Additionally, cockroaches are known to cause allergies and worsen asthma symptoms, especially among kids.